awqx/awqx.github.io/index.md

 Public but unfinished.

-# alχove
+# ALXOVE

 The title is a combination of my name and alcove.
-It is also a reference to [arXiv](https://arxiv.org/).
+The spelling is also a reference to [arXiv](https://arxiv.org/).
+It is stylized as all uppercase in order to avoid sans serif ambiguity with I and l.
+This has been a recorruing issue because I am an Al interested in AI.

 The site's name is pronounced like "alcove" (ˈæl koʊv).
-I plan for it to be a small niche where I can store updates, code documentation, writing projects, art, etc.
+It is a small niche where I can store updates, code documentation, writing projects, art, etc.

 ## Goals

 - Organize my work
-- Cover themes I find important
+- Cover themes I value
 - Provide a useful resource

 # About Me